 Many in the education establishment insist that changing the standards of learning will bring massive changes to communities, especially those more economically depressed.
 Common Core Standards, for instance, will never impact a child’s possibilities like a community whose common core includes involved dads.
 Fathers who are present and continually engaged in their child’s life help shield against the social ills and crushed opportunities that are all too common in vulnerable, fatherless communities.

 Father absence is painful regardless of race, ethnicity or socioeconomic circumstances.
 It is felt by over 24 million children in this country today.

-This Father’s Day, many will not have a father to celebrate.
+Many in our nation don’t have a father to celebrate.
 That sobering reality is created by dads who’ve chosen self over sacrifice, social policies that try to exclude men, and an activist culture that ignores the urgent necessity of fathers.
 But this epidemic has a cure.
 It requires fathers, adoptive fathers, mentors and other role models to defy the national trend and put it in reverse.
 There are great resources on fatherhoood (here, here and here) to help educate young men to understand why they matter, how to treat others like they matter, and why fatherhood matters.

 Women are invaluable.
 Men are invaluable.
 And children are our priceless posterity.
 They are worth every effort to provide an environment where they are loved, protected and nurtured and where their beautiful potential can be unleashed.